-If you are interested in Laser dentistry please book in with Andrea.
+If you are interested in Laser dentistry please book in with Andrea Clarke BDS .

 This laser can be used during the following procedures, in many cases with little or no discomfort

-Saving teeth that would ordinarily need extracting or need expensive & time consuming specialist treatment to save them
+- Saving teeth that would ordinarily need extracting or need expensive & time consuming specialist treatment to save them Laser root fillings/endodontics

 Case study 1 - Laser Smile Design

 This patient had a fibrous tag on his upper lip that was attached all the way through the middle of his upper incisors.
 (Roll the mouse over the image on the right - the yellow arrows point out the frenum) It was the cause of the gap in his smile.
 He was referred to me by his orthodontist to have a laser frenectomy.
 Using my laser I painlessly removed the fibrous piece of gum.
 A year later the gaap had completely closed.
-The image on the right shows the gap between the front teeth from the front and back before the laser frenectomy.
-The image on the right shows the gap closed after a year.
+The image shows the gap between the front teeth from the front and back before the laser frenectomy and the gap closed after a year.
 The patient is now wearing braces.

 This patient arrived with a tooth ache.
 She had bitten on her root filled tooth and had snapped off her tooth cusp well below the gum level.
 I gently removed hard and soft tissue to make what was left of her root poke out of the gum enough for us to take an impression so we could make her a crown.
-The image on the left is before I started her treatment.
-The image on the right is after I cemented her crown in place
+The image shows before I started her treatment and after I cemented her crown in place